corda/corda-docs/content/en/docs/corda-enterprise/4.6/app-upgrade-notes-enterprise.md

 ### Running on Corda Enterprise 4.6

-A prerequisite to upgrade to Corda Enterprise 4.6 is to ensure your CorDapp is upgraded to Open Source Corda 4.6.
+A prerequisite to upgrade to Corda Enterprise 4.6 is to ensure your CorDapp is upgraded to Corda open source 4.6.
 Please follow the instructions in [Upgrading CorDapps to newer Platform Versions](app-upgrade-notes.md) section to complete this initial step.

 There is no requirement to re-compile your CorDapp to Corda Enterprise in order to run it on Corda Enterprise.
 If you wish your CorDapp to